Prowlarr/Indexers/README.md

 For more information on the formatting of the YML Indexer Definition, please see [our Prowlarr Cardigann YML Version / Definition wiki entry](https://wiki.servarr.com/en/prowlarr/cardigann-yml-definition)

+To develop and test definitions, you may use the [Custom Definition Folder](https://wiki.servarr.com/prowlarr/indexers#adding-a-custom-yml-definition)

 For Prowlarr Indexer Requests; please see [our request site](https://requests.prowlarr.com/)

 ## Definition Versions